 In low- and middle-income countries (LMICs), economic advancement is linked to a health transition that shifts from infectious diseases to non-communicable diseases (NCDs).
 Most NCDs are from lifestyle choices and behaviors that lead to changes in the national public health sphere as the overall burden of disease moves from infections spread directly or indirectly from one person to another.
 For example, malaria, TB, HIV, hepatitis, respiratory and diarrheal diseases fall into this category.
 However, NCDs include health conditions such as hypertension, some cancers, obesity, diabetes (type II), and cardiovascular diseases.
+See our infographic here.

 The World Health Organization reports that NCDs are “driven by forces that include rapid unplanned urbanization, globalization of unhealthy lifestyles and population ageing” and lead to 70 percent of the world’s deaths.
 Islam et al. predicts that number will be closer to 80 percent by 2020.

 Who bears the burden of deaths from NCDs?
 The NCD Alliance and the Task Force on Women and Non-Communicable Diseases estimates that NCDs kill 35 million people each year.
 Of those deaths, about half of them – or 18 million – are women in their reproductive years.
 As NCDs can lead to complications during pregnancy and childbirth, they are inextricably linked to maternal and newborn health outcomes.